 - Bill for a standard coworking space access membership, and then charge for equipment rental on top of it;

 - Selling physical goods?
 Allow your customers to buy extras on top of their subscriptions as needed.

 Our billing flexibility means that we can accommodate usage-based billing in whatever form your business decides to use it.
 You could decide to offer metric billing on top of standard subscriptions, or as a pay-as-you-go subscription option independent of a standard subscription offering.
 Billforward’s billing software allows us to offer a customizable experience for both your company and its customers, no matter what you sell or how your customers want to pay.

 Considering usage-based billing for your business?
-See how Billforward can help by scheduling a demo with us:
+See how Billforward can help by joining us for a platform demo: